 Studies of the use of graphic organizers as AT show increases in number of words written, amount of time spent on planning, and common story elements (Blair, Ormsbee, & Brandes, 2002; Sturm & Rankin-Erickson, 2002; Unzueta & Barbetta, 2012; Gonzalez-Ledo, Barbetta, Unzueta, 2015).
 Changes in overall organization of the written product were found in some, but not all of these studies.
 In addition, electronic graphic organizers allow educators to change the visual representation of the images and text, convert the information in a concept map to an outline, and add audio and text, and allow students to manipulate text, alternate between concept map and outlining, and insert information (Englert, Wu, & Zhao, 2005; Sturm & Ranking-Erickson, 2002).
 Englert, Wu, and Zhao (2005) found that the 12 students in their study performed significantly better when using the graphic organizer than without it.
 Sturm and Rankin-Erickson (2002) found students demonstrated a more positive attitude to the computer based graphic organizer than to the hand drawn graphic organizer or the no organizer conditions.

-In several studies the use of voice recognition (VR) produced passages with more words and fewer errors than handwritten passages (Quinlan, 2004; MacArthur & Cavalier 2004; McCullum, Nation, & Gunn 2014).
-However, the use of VR requires the ability to plan phrases and sentences and to dictate without stopping to correct every error (Cullen, Richards, & Lawless-Frank, 2008).
+In several studies the use of speech recognition (referred to as voice recognition in older research) produced passages with more words and fewer errors than handwritten passages (Quinlan, 2004; MacArthur & Cavalier 2004; McCullum, Nation, & Gunn 2014).
+However, the use of speech recognition (SR) requires the ability to plan phrases and sentences and to dictate without stopping to correct every error (Cullen, Richards, & Lawless-Frank, 2008).

-VR works for many, but not all students with Learning Disabilities.
-VR is particularly beneficial for those whose oral skills are stronger than their writing skills (Li & Hamel, 2003).
+SR works for many, but not all students with Learning Disabilities.
+SR is particularly beneficial for those whose oral skills are stronger than their writing skills (Li & Hamel, 2003).

 A good guide is Speech Recognition as AT for Writing (Cochrane & Key, 2014)..
 It can be downloaded from bit.ly/srguide